Need something else?

 SCRIE Application Assistance

-Many Older Adult Centers that provide case assistance can help you complete an application for the Senior Citizen Rent Increase Exemption (SCRIE).
+You can also get help with your Senior Citizen Rent Increase Exemption (SCRIE) application.
+Many Older Adult Centers that provide case assistance can help you with your application.
+You can ask if they provide SCRIE help when you make an appointment.
 They can also help you apply for a SCRIE renewal.

 Find Local Case Management Services